-Our purple peppercorns come from a small, organic farm in Vietnam, grown by two friends, Dūng and Thanh.
-They carefully pick the peppercorns at peak ripeness, producing a complex and fruity peppercorn with an aroma like strawberries and a kick like a jalapeno.
+Our purple peppercorns come from a small organic farm in Vietnam, where they are grown by two friends, Dūng and Thanh.
+They carefully pick the peppercorns at peak ripeness, producing a complex, fruity black peppercorn with an aroma like strawberries and a kick like a jalapeño.

 Grind it fresh over grilled meat or veggies, tomato-based sauces or fresh fruit.

 Aliases: Red peppercorns, black peppercorns, black pepper

 - Tasting notes: Strawberry • Cacao Nibs • Pickled Plum